simul/simul.github.io/changelist.md

 Fri 04 Dec : Add build.sh for Linux.
 Wed 02 Dec : Fix to struct issue C# to C++
 Wed 02 Dec : Further fixes and additions to docs - Notably Precipitation additions, and moving some information from index pages to relevant locations.
-Tue 01 Dec : Minor fixes and rearrangement for docs

 <hr>